harryleesan/devops-bootcamp/training.md

 Spend no more than **1 hour** with the candidate.

 ### Kubernetes
-Explain the basic concepts of Kubernetes (concepts of the cluster, nodes, pods, containers, deployments, services, namespaces).
+Explain the basic concepts of Kubernetes (concepts of the cluster, nodes, pods, containers, namespaces, services, deployments, secrets and configmaps).
 Ask them to watch [What is Kubernetes?](https://www.youtube.com/watch?v=R-3dfURb2hA).
 Go through the _deployment.yml_ file structure with them.